What is a calcium blood test?

 A total calcium test is the most common test for blood calcium.
 It's often part of a basic metabolic panel (BMP) and a comprehensive metabolic panel (CMP), which are both routine screening tests.

 - An ionized calcium test measures only the "free calcium" in your blood that isn't attached to proteins.
 An ionized calcium test is more difficult to do, so it's usually ordered if the results of a total calcium test aren't normal.
-You may also have this test if you have a condition that affects your body's ability to balance the amounts of ionized and bound calcium in your blood, or if you are seriously ill or having surgery.
+You may also have this test if you have a condition that affects your body's ability to balance the amounts of ionized and bound calcium in your blood or if you are seriously ill or having surgery.

 Why do I need a calcium blood test?

-Your health care provider may have ordered a basic or comprehensive metabolic panel, which includes a calcium blood test, as part of your regular checkup.
+Your health care provider may have ordered a basic or comprehensive metabolic panel, which includes a calcium blood test, as part of your routine checkup.
 You may also have this test to diagnose or monitor conditions that can affect your blood calcium or if you have symptoms of abnormal calcium levels.

 Symptoms of high calcium levels may include: